A 1-bit quantum filter for particle trajectory reconstruction: Methods

 A central component of our 1-bit Quantum Filter is the implementation of the controlled time evolution $C(U)=C(e^{-iAt})$.
 A general-purpose Suzuki-Trotter time evolution of $A$ is resource intensive \cite{1-Bit_HHL}, as it requires the $A$ matrix to be represented as a sum of Pauli strings.
 An alternative approach is the Direct Structural Synthesis (DSS) method that exploits the specific structure of our Hamiltonian, placing it within the class of exact gate synthesis algorithms \cite{Cowtan_2020_exact_synthesis}.
 The DSS method is based on the fact that we can express $A = cI - B$.
 Since the diagonal matrix term $cI$ commutes with the off-diagonal interaction matrix $B$, the unitary evolution operator $U(t) = e^{-iAt}$ allows for an exact factorization:

 Implementing the controlled version of this evolution, $C(U)$, separates into a controlled global phase rotation ($C(e^{-icIt})$) and the controlled interaction terms ($C(e^{iBt})$).

-The first term $C(e^{-icIt})$ is a controlled global phase rotation, which can be efficiently implemented with a single $P(\phi)$ gate on the control qubit, with $\phi = -ct$.
+The first term $C(e^{-icIt})$ can be efficiently implemented with a single $P(\phi)$ gate on the control qubit, with $\phi = -ct$.
 The phase rotation can be implemented with a single gate as $cI$ is a uniform identity matrix, its phase is kicked back deterministically from the target qubit to the control \cite{Nielsen_Chuang_2010}.
-The matrix $B=\sum_{k} B_{k}$ is a sum of its individual interaction components, where the index $k$ represents a unique interaction term $\{i,j\}$, and the total number of interaction terms that pass the $\mathcal{H}_{\text{ang}} (\mathbf{S}, \epsilon)$ angular function, and can be written as $k=m(l-2)$ for $m$ tracks.
+The matrix $B=\sum_{k} B_{k}$ is a sum of its individual interaction components, where the index $k$ represents a unique interaction term $\{i,j\}$, and the total number of interaction terms that pass the $\mathcal{H}_{\text{ang}} (\mathbf{S}, \epsilon)$ angular function can be written as $k=m(l-2)$ for $m$ tracks.
 Each $B_{k}$ represents a $\sigma_x \text{-like}$ interaction between two basis states.
 The algorithm implements $C(e^{iB\textit{t}})$ by iterating through $k$ components and applying the gate for each one sequentially:

 A circuit based illustration of Eq. \eqref{eq:dss_prod} is visualized in Fig. \ref{fig:combined_circuit:b}.
 To strictly enforce the graph topology of $B$, each gate $G_{k}$ is implemented as an exact Two-Level Unitary, often referred to as a Givens rotation \cite{Nielsen_Chuang_2010}.
 For an interaction between basis states $\ket{i}$ and $\ket{j}$, the operator $G_k$ performs a rotation strictly within the subspace spanned by $\{ \ket{i}, \ket{j}\}$ and acts as the identity on all other states.
 This is synthesized using a ladder of CNOT gates to disentangle the basis states \cite{PhysRevA.103.042405_cnot_ladder}, followed by a multi-controlled rotation $C^{n-1}(R_X(\theta))$, and a subsequent uncomputation step.